 |

-antiquity lovers restored the Serafimo-Alexeevskaya Chapel which even
+and antiquity lovers restored the Serafimo-Alexeevskaya Chapel which

-now is surrounded by numerous legends.
-One of them tells that the
+even now is surrounded by numerous legends.
+One of them tells that

-in Russian war with Japan.
-The chapel was torn down in the 1920-s and
+killed in Russian war with Japan.
+The chapel was torn down in the

-was rebuilt brick by brick by the project and super-vision of artist
+1920-s and was rebuilt brick by brick by the project and super-vision

 Siberia.
 It was found- ed in 1878 by the famous Siberian scientists,